sap-tutorials/Tutorials/tutorials/datahub-trial-v2-discovery-part02/datahub-trial-v2-discovery-part02.md

 ## Details
 ### You will learn
-During this tutorial, you will learn that Metadata Explorer cannot only be used on files (for example stored in AWS S3 or Google Cloud Storage).
+During this tutorial, you will learn that Metadata Explorer cannot only be used on files (for example stored in AWS S3, Google Cloud Storage or Azure Storage Blob).
 Metadata Explorer also works on other data stores, in particular SAP Vora.
-Please note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services.
+Please note here in this tutorial GCP refers to Google Cloud platform, AWS refers to Amazon Web Services and Azure refers to Microsoft Azure.

 ### Time to Complete
 **30 Min**